Updated: Jul 14

-Each year, pharmaceutical manufacturers spend nearly twice as much money lobbying Congress for favors as the next two largest lobby groups combined.** This suggests that their best interests are not necessarily your best interests, or they wouldn’t need so much legal help.
+Each year, pharmaceutical manufacturers spend as much money lobbying Congress for favors as the next two largest lobby groups combined.** This suggests that their best interests are not necessarily your best interests, or they wouldn’t need so much legal help.

 There’s a lot of talk these days about being “woke,” and I admit I chafe a bit at the term.
 In some areas of life, though, getting woke is not such a bad idea.
 And knowing what’s best for your health is one of them.

 The foundation for having a satisfying, Different life lies in taking responsibility for creating the life you want.
 So, I highlight health as yet another part of living to take hold of and get right by doing differently than the way we’re generally told to.

 What’s a Body to Do?

 A topic this huge can’t be covered in a single blog post, but I can suggest a few resources to get you started on a healthier Different.
 Check these out:

 For guidelines on what to eat, see the Weston A. Price Foundation.

 For better ways to exercise, check out Exercise for Injuries.
 (It's not just for people who are hurt.)